 10. Go Ziplining in Kauai

-If you’re looking for a bit more of an action packed adventure, be sure to try ziplining.
-Ziplining is one of my all time favourite things to do in any country!
+If you’re looking for a bit more of an action-packed adventure, be sure to try ziplining.
 Ziplining lets you soar above the treetops, taking in the gorgeous landscapes while getting a bit of an adrenaline rush.
-Ziplining is a really fun family activity for those who have older children.
+It’s a really fun family activity for those who have older children.
 It’s safe, challenging and a wonderful bonding experience that creates memories for life.
-In Kauai there are a few zipline companies, but the most recent I’ve done is Koloa Zipline which can accommodate kids aged 7 and up.
+In Kauai, there are a few zipline companies, but the most recent I’ve done is Koloa Zipline which can accommodate kids aged 7 and up.

 Have you been to Kauai with kids?
 Comment below and share your favorite places to visit, eat and play.
 I am always looking for new things to do when we return to Kauai with the kids!